-Facebook expands transparency for political ads: Here’s what’s new
+Facebook expands ad transparency beyond politics: Here’s what’s new

 The company is also expanding access to the Ad Library API to a wider group of researchers.
 The API was previously in beta.
 To gain access, researchers must “go through the Facebook Identity Confirmation process, create a Facebook Developer account, and agree to our platform terms of service,” Product Manager Satwik Shukla wrote in a blog post.
 The identity confirmation process can take up to a few weeks.

 Facebook also announced new rules for political ads in the E.U.
 Advertisers there will need to be authorized in their country to run ads linked with the European Parliamentary election or other important issues within the EU, as well as provide a “Paid for by” disclaimer clearly communicating who is responsible for the ad.
-Their ads will be archived for seven years in the Ad Library.
+The ads will be archived in the Ad Library, and Facebook will block ads that do not comply beginning in mid-April.

 The changes come amid pressure by election observers and researchers to provide more transparency.
 It’s not clear if the changes will meet the strict transparency standards in Washington State, which sued Facebook over its political ads last year.
 The company agreed to pay over $238,000 to settle the suit in December, and said it would temporarily stop allowing political ads in the state, but The Stranger has reported that Facebook has continued to sell some local political ads.